dachcom-digital/pimcore-i18n/docs/50_CustomLocaleAdapter.md

 # Custom Locale Adapter

-In most cases, there is no need of a custom adapter since both default adapter are sufficient for your daily business.
+In most cases there is no need of a custom adapter since both default adapters are sufficient for your daily business.
 If you're using complex zones, however, you may want to deliver different data for each zone.

 ### 1. Create a Service